Lhasa Apso vs Maltese: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Lhasa Apso and Maltese differ in temperament is essential for making the right choice.
 Lhasa Apso's confident, smart, comical character creates a fundamentally different ownership experience than Maltese's gentle, playful, charming nature.
 In daily life, this means Lhasa Apso owners typically experience a dog that leans toward confident behavior, while Maltese owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both are viable — choose the one that maps onto your actual home and routine.

 Best for Families with Children